Keszi94/the-village-tap/README.md

 #### Navbar and Toggler

-* A fixed navbar appears on all pages, making it easy to move around the site without having to scroll back up.
+* A clearly visible navbar appears on all pages, making navigation simple and consistent across the site.
 * Includes links to Home, The Snug (Forum), and Register/Login, giving users quick access to key areas.

 ![navbar](docs/images/navbar.png)